MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](microsoft-edge-update-progressive-rollout.md).
 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 96.0.1054.xx: December 14

+> [!Important]
+> This update contains a fix for [CVE-2021-4102 ](https://msrc.microsoft.com/) which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#december-14-2021).

 ## Version 96.0.1054.53: December 10